-The great thing about spherical panoramas is that give an overal view: they show a place in one single glance, unlike tradional widescreen panoramas where you have to pan with your eyes from left to right and back to see the whole picture.
+The great thing about spherical panoramas is that they give an overall view.
+They show a place in one single glance, unlike tradional widescreen panoramas where you have to pan with your eyes from left to right and back to see the whole picture.
 And unlike reality where you have to turn around 360 degrees to see everything.

 You don’t need advanced photographic equipment to make these panorama’s.
-Many mobile phones nowadays have a panorama tool.
+Even mobile phones nowadays have a panorama tool.
 I use a Nikon D5100 with an 18-105 mm lens at its widest angle.
 The first panoramas I created were stitched together from around twelve photos in landscape orientation.
-Later I switched to portrait orientation, because I wanted to capture more of the sky and the ground around my feet; as a result I needed around eighteen photos.
-The latest panoramas I’ve made are composed from around 24 landscape oriented images, in two rows with overlap on top of each other.
+Later I switched to portrait orientation, because I wanted to capture more of the sky and the ground around my feet.
+As a result I now usually need around eighteen photos.
+The latest panoramas I’ve made are even composed of 24-30 landscape oriented images, in two rows with overlap on top of each other.

 For the stitching part I use Photoshop’s excellent photomerge tool, to be found under file → automate.
-In most cases the option “cylindrical” works best; I include the vignette removal and geometric distortion removal options.
+In most cases the option “cylindrical” works best; I check the vignette removal and geometric distortion removal boxes.
 And then I go and make some coffee because depending on your computer power the process can be time consuming.